hossain-khan/hossainkhan.com/README.md

 ## Tip
-Use following to run local server for development.
+Use following to run local server for development from macOS.
 ```
 python -m SimpleHTTPServer 8000